csteach424/notes/extras/html5/Readme.md

 ### Notes - Extras - HTML5

-A collection of extra documents and resources for Comp 424.
+A collection of extra documents and resources on HTML5 for Comp 424.

-#### Contents
-* HTML5 - Intro